jwesemann/docker-jpwshd/README.md

 The included script `JMonitor.ps1` periodically pings (ICMP request) a well defined webserver and writes the times needed into a CSV-file.
 Any pre-existing files will be reused (not overwritten) and the output data will be appended to the CSV-file.

-In general this `Dockerfile` and the underlying simple scripts should run in 3 environments : Windows 10 native, Windows 10 WSL Ubuntu 20.04, Synology DSM718+ .
+In general this `Dockerfile` and the underlying simple scripts should run in several environments : Windows 10/11 native, Windows 10/11 WSL Ubuntu 20.04, Synology DSM718+, Kali-Linux native .
 I plan to extend this to be an multi-architecture docker image for my Raspberry 3/4 but need some learning how to achieve this.

 ## Startup-Hook